Skip to main content

 Want to learn more about how to create your company’s data strategy?
 Check out the Trailhead module Customer Data Platform Strategy.

-A Unified Individual
+A Unified Profile

 Image of Rachel and the information we know about her from various sources, like emails, phone numbers, and usernames.

 That’s where Data Cloud data mapping and identity resolution can help.
-A unified individual is composed of data from multiple sources linked together using identity resolution match and reconciliation rules.
+A unified profile is composed of data from multiple sources linked together using identity resolution match and reconciliation rules.
 If the same data exists in multiple places, profiles are linked together based on established rules.

 With identity resolution rules in place, NTO’s view of Rachel Rodriguez includes a unified ID from multiple sources.